Prag8855/aab/content/guides/permanent-residence.md

 - Your citizenship does not expire if you leave Germany
 - You don't need a pension to qualify[^46]

-Permanent residence might be better if your country does not allow dual citizenship.
-China, India, Indonesia, Japan, Kazakhstan, Malaysia, Nepal, and Singapore don't allow dual citizenship.[^49] If you become a German citizen, you lose the citizenship of these countries.
+If your country does not allow dual citizenship, becoming a German citizen means losing your old citizenship.
+Permanent residence might be a better option.

 ## How to apply in Berlin